Which Crops Are Covered?

-The Non-Insured Crop Disaster Assistance Program doesn’t cover every type of crop, or every type of entity.
-However, eligible producers include landowners, tenants or sharecroppers who share in the risk of producing an “eligible crop.”
-Eligible crops must be commercially produced agricultural commodities for which crop insurance is not available, and fit any one of the following descriptions:
+The Noninsured Crop Disaster Assistance Program doesn’t cover every type of crop.
+It also doesn't or every type of entity.
+However, financial assistance to producers can be given to landowners, tenants or sharecroppers who share in the risk of producing an “eligible crop.”
+Crops eligible for this program must be commercially produced agricultural commodities for which crop insurance is not available.
+These crops include:

 Annual Crops Coverage Period